A Mission for Medicine

 For three days the patients lined up by the hundreds.
 Some with malaria.
 Some with AIDS-related diseases.
 Some with goiters, or enlargements of the thyroid gland, which are typical in countries where people's diets are deficient in essential nutrients and must be surgically removed.
 Few patients could document their medical history.
 Many were scared of their health problems.
 All of them needed help.
 Isaac, who was 11 years old and accompanied by his uncle, was one of them.

-"There's something wrong with his arm," the interpreter said to Roth.
+"There's something wrong with his arm," the interpreter said to Dr. Marlene Roth, a pediatrician with a private practice in Birmingham.

 It was early morning and the air was chilly from the onset of fall.
 Isaac took off his hooded coat, then a sweatshirt, then a blue bandanna covering his upper right arm.
 If Roth was shocked by what she saw, the soft-spoken doctor didn't show it.
 Isaac's humerus, the long arm bone that runs from the shoulder to the elbow, was broken at the center with half of it protruding through his muscle and skin.
 It was cracked and dry and massively infected.
 Perhaps numb to the pain, Isaac showed no emotion either.
 Roth asked the interpreter how long his arm had been that way.